UW-Hydro/VIC/README.txt

 	new time step.
 KAC via TJB

+Better validation of global parameter file options

+	Files Affected:
+	get_global_param.c
+	make_in_and_outfiles.c
+	read_soilparam_arc.c
+	read_vegparam.c

+	Description:
+	Now, all options in the global parameter file involving input and output files are checked to ensure that the filenames have been specified.
+In addition, SOIL_DIR and RESULT_DIR no longer require a trailing "/"; a "/" is automatically appended when constructing the soil parameter filename or results filename.
+TJB

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.1.0 beta r3 to VIC 4.1.0 beta r4 *****